TISUnion/PrimeBackup/docs/chunking/index.md

 Compared with direct blob storage, chunked storage is slower on the first backup of a file, because Prime Backup needs extra work to cut the file, calculate hashes, and process each chunk.
-The benefit becomes apparent on subsequent backups where many chunks can be reused.
+The benefit becomes apparent on subsequent backups where many chunks can be reused

 ## Available Algorithms